artka54/vue-swipeable-pages/README.md

 # vue-swipeable-pages

-> A Vue.js plugin that enables swipeable pages with each swipeable page corresponding to your specified route.
+> A Vue.js plugin that enables swipeable pages, with each swipeable page corresponding to a route from vue-router.

 ## Demo